nicholves/comp-4102-project/README.md

 ## Description
 This project is a Python Flask Server Application that processes images that contain nutrition labels and returns the information in a digital JSON format using AI, Computer Vision, and String Processing techniques.
-It also includes a testing client mobile application that makes requests to the server and stores the scanned Nutrition Label Data.
+It also includes a testing client React-Native mobile application that makes requests to the server and stores the scanned Nutrition Label Data.
 The application is user-friendly, taking the user’s image as input and processing it in a server.
 Rotation angle detection is used on the image, the nutrition label is then detected and cropped using the YOLOv5 AI model.
 Following the detection, some filters are applied so that they can be in an optimal format for Google's Tesseract OCR engine, which extracts text from the image.
 The text is then